shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-partner-fee.md

 ---

-# Create a partner fee in Microsoft Invest
+# Microsoft Invest - Create a partner fee

 You must have [Network-level access](getting-started-with-roles.md) to perform this task.